awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-package.md

 # Lambda deployment packages<a name="gettingstarted-package"></a>

 Your AWS Lambda function's code consists of scripts or compiled programs and their dependencies\.
 You use a *deployment package* to deploy your function code to Lambda\.
-Lambda supports two types of deployment packages: container images and \.zip files\.
+Lambda supports two types of deployment packages: container images and \.zip file archives\.

 **Topics**
 + [Container images](#gettingstarted-package-images)